Home/Blog/How to Properly Install Tesla Model Q Spacers for Rims?

-Now, you’ve completed the installation of Tesla Model 2 wheel spacers!
+Now, you’ve completed the installation of the Tesla Model Q wheel spacers!
 It’s advisable to check your wheel spacers after driving for the first 100 miles.
 This is to ensure that they are still safely secured and functioning well.

-Will Tesla Model 2 Wheel Spacers Cause Vibration?
+Will Tesla Model Q Wheel Spacers Cause Vibration?

 Using cheap casting wheel spacers.
-If the Tesla Model 2 wheel spacers are low-quality, your wheels would knock off or be lost.
+If the Tesla Model Q wheel spacers are low-quality, your wheels would knock off or be lost.
 Never use a cheap spacer!